TalelMejri/Laravel-WebSockets-with-Vue.js-Integration/README.md

     broadcast(new Notif("test"));
     ```

-11.Run the WebSockets server:
+10. Run the WebSockets server:
   ```bash
     php artisan websockets:serve
   ```

-12.Open the Laravel WebSockets dashboard in your browser.
+11. Open the Laravel WebSockets dashboard in your browser.
 You can access it at to confirm that a new connection has been established.

   ```bash
    http://localhost:8000/laravel-websockets